 The purpose of a memo is to simply inform the audience of new developments.
 But, they may also include persuasion elements and a call to action.

-At the end of the memo, there is a call to action to update the new fashion line for the summer season in accordance with the information presented in the memo.
+At the end of the memo, there is a call to action to update the new fashion line for the summer season in accordance with the information presented in the document.

-A bulletin is a short official statement, announcement, or a summary of the latest news about the health and wealth of the company’s latest efforts.
+A bulletin or a noticeboard is a short official statement, announcement, or summary of an organization’s latest news.

 The structure of a bulletin is similar to the structure of a typical news story — the most important information is given first.

-Digital bulletin boards located throughout your office that showcase the latest company announcements.
+A company might place digital bulletin boards throughout its offices to showcase the latest announcements.